2014 Leon Silverman Lecture Series

 2013 Leon Silverman Lecture Series

-This year 2013 marks the 20th Anniversary of the Leon Silverman Lecture Series.
-The series will focus on the Litigants in Landmark 20th Century Cases.
-It will be a four part series with the first two in the Spring of 2013 and the final two in the Fall of 2013.
-Reservations are required to gain entry and seating is limited.
-Reservations for the entire series will be given priority.
-Please call 202-543-0400 to make reservations.
-Reservations are on a first come first serve basis so please register early.
+This year 2013 marked the 20th Anniversary of the Leon Silverman Lecture Series.
+The series focused on the Litigants in Landmark 20th Century Cases.
+It was a four part series with the first two in the Spring of 2013 and the final two in the Fall of 2013.
 The invitation is available for download as a PDF here.

 May 1, 2013